Stable Isotope Lab

-We measure carbon and oxygen isotopes in air and ice to better understand Earth systems, including the carbon cycle, past climate, and methane.
-We excel at measurements of (1) δ13C and δ18O atmospheric carbon dioxide, (2) δ13C of atmospheric methane and local sources of elevated methane, and (3) water from ice cores as well as environmental waters.
-We provide our analytical services to scientists around the world.
+We measure stable isotopes in air and ice to better understand the Earth's climate systems.
+We excel at measurements of δ13C and δ18O in atmospheric carbon dioxide, δ13C of atmospheric methane and local sources of elevated methane, and δ2H and δ18O in water from ice cores as well as in environmental waters.
+Read about our research below or see our publications.

 Photo of Bruce Vaughn